cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ## Installing puppet agent

-Puppet agent is installed on all the nodes that needs to be part of managed network.
+Puppet agent is installed on all nodes that needs to be part of managed network.
 Puppet master can not reach and manage any node that does  not have puppet agent installed.
 Puppet agent can be installed and run on any Linux, Unix or